nebunor/cplusplus-template/README.md

 # cplusplus-template
-A Standard C++ makefile template for projects
+A Standard C++ Makefile template for projects